 I feel like this tip is almost so obvious that I should not even include it, but I find that even in my own travels, I often fail to do this one simple but critical thing.
 Then this summer, I almost got burned.
 A very early morning flight for my son and me was canceled; luckily, I have a TripIt account, and found out about the cancellation before anyone else in the house was even awake.
 Had that not been the case, I am certain that in the rush to leave before dawn, I would not have checked flight status, and would have gotten a ride to the airport with all our stuff, waved goodbye, headed into the terminal, stood in line, and only then discovered the cancellation.
 So—check flight status early and often.

 Most airlines will text you flight status updates if you sign up on their websites, and sites likeand will do the same by text, on the web, and through smartphone apps.

 Especially if you are not checking bags, this can save you a heap of time.
 I have found that when checking bags, having the preprinted boarding pass in your hand doesn’t help all that much, and check-in agents often end up reissuing another boarding pass when you check your bags—but it sure doesn’t hurt.
 Plus, it’s the best way to secure the seat you want onboard the plane.
 Learn more about online check-in.

-Place Documents Easily Accessible Place
+Place Documents in an Easily Accessible Place

-Before you leave for the airport, put your ID, credit card and boarding pass in an easily accessible part of your wallet or bag.
+Before you leave for the airport, put your ID, credit card, and boarding pass in an easily accessible part of your wallet or bag.
 There are two reasons for this: one, by going through this exercise, you make sure that you don’t leave home without these crucial items.
 Two, you don’t waste your (and other people’s) time fumbling around for them at the moment you need them.